Ashok-777/ShadowBounce-Game/README.md

 ## Credits

-Developed by [Your Name or Handle].
+Developed by me.
 Inspired by classic paddle ball games and modern UI effects.

 ---